-DSL 876 - Diesel Lab IV 6.0 Credit(s)
+DSL 876 - Diesel Lab IV

 Diesel Lab IV emphasizes the technical skills needed to enter the work environment and the practice of basic skills, such as adjustments and maintenance skills.
 Training takes place on school and/or customer-owned trucks or related equipment in the diesel shop/lab.